gesistsa/quanteda.proximity/README.md

 [![R-CMD-check](https://github.com/gesistsa/quanteda.proximity/actions/workflows/R-CMD-check.yaml/badge.svg)](https://github.com/gesistsa/quanteda.proximity/actions/workflows/R-CMD-check.yaml)
 <!-- badges: end -->

-The goal of quanteda.proximity is to add a hacky layer of proximityp vectors into the `tokens` object of `quanteda`.
+The goal of quanteda.proximity is to add proximity vectors into the `tokens` object of `quanteda`.

+Proximity is measured by the number of tokens away from the keyword.
+Given a tokenized sentence: \[“I”, “wash”, “this”, “apple”\] and suppose “eat” is the keyword.
+The proximity vector is a vector with the same length as the tokenized sentence and the values (using the default settings) are \[2, 1, 2, 3\].

 ## Installation